xiangp126/ZeroGIT/README.md

 * bug: fkgit diff need to fix

 ## indexcat.py - parse index object
-git object was referenced by sha1 hashcode, every time you use git add,
+- git object was referenced by sha1 hashcode

-the file content was hashed as a whole and was stored in .git/object/'hashcode'
+- every time you use git add, the file content was hashed as a whole
+- hashcode was stored in .git/object/'hashcode'

-git has three types of data structures, blob/commit/tree
+- git has three types of data structures, blob/commit/tree
+- usage
+    - python3 indexcat.py [index_file]
+    - python3 indexcat.py .git/index

 ### secret of ./git/objects